robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

         ```
  ## Interacting with Hard IP
 1. **I²c-Devices**
-    * The Terasic DE10 Boards containes an [*ADXL345*](https://www.analog.com/en/products/adxl345.html)-Accelerometer on i2c0
+    * The Terasic DE10 Boards contains an [*ADXL345*](https://www.analog.com/en/products/adxl345.html)-Accelerometer on i2c0
     * The `i2c-tools` allow to interact with this sensor
     * Scan the *i²c-Bus 0* to get the i²c-Address of this sensor
         ```bash